Photo by Innerbody Research

 Insider Tip: You’ll need to buy at least a 2-month supply of HerSolution to be eligible for the money-back guarantee.
 Unfortunately, the company doesn’t make this well known, but the policy notes that all returns should have “two-opened containers” — meaning you purchased two and tried the product for 60 days.
 Of course, nothing is stopping you from trying it, stopping it if you don’t like it, and still sending in those empty containers for your money back after the 60 days are up.

-A separate product than the pill for low libido that bears the same name, HerSolution Gel may help with some of the physical issues associated with arousal.
+A separate product from the pill for low libido that bears the same name, HerSolution Gel may help with some of the physical issues associated with arousal.
 This water-based gel can be used to increase vaginal lubrication and promote physical arousal through the inclusion of L-arginine.

 The active ingredients in HerSolution Gel include: